 - In a large non-stick saute pan, cook the sausage without their casings, if any, until no longer pink, breaking up the sausage into smaller pieces as you go.
 Remove from pan and set aside.

 - MAKE THE CHUNKY TOMATO SAUCE

 - In a large non-stick saucepan, heat the olive oil on medium high heat, add the shallot and stir with a wooden spoon frequently until soft and lightly brown around the edges, about 4 minutes.Add the chopped garlic and cook 1 minute more.

 - Add the red pepper flakes, salt and pepper and chopped tomatoes, and cook until the tomatoes begin to release their juices and the mixture comes together making a sauce, about 15 minutes.
 Continue to cook the sauce at a simmer on medium high heat.

-- Add the tomato paste and continue cooking for another 8-12 minutes.
+- Add the tomato paste and cooked sausage, then continue cooking for another 8-12 minutes.
 Overall cooking time is about 25 minutes for a chunky, but not watery sauce.

 - Drain the cooked ravioli and set aside in a large bowl.
 Drizzle a little olive oil on the ravioli so they don't stick together.

-- Add the tomato sauce and cooked sausage to the large bowl with the ravioli, the 1/2 cup of grated Parmesan cheese, and one tablespoon of the chopped parsley.
+- Add the tomato and sausage mixture to a large bowl with the ravioli and the 1/2 cup of grated Parmesan cheese, plus one tablespoon of the chopped parsley.
 Gently toss the ingredients together with a large spoon and place in the prepared baking dish.